-This is an approximate reading.
-This initial setting is changed only when some major part of the analyzer is changed or the 1P28 phototube becomes weak with age.
-Then the plate adjustment control may require additional adjustment to keep the analyzer calibrated.
-Contact GOW-MAC.
+The initial 1P28 setting may require adjustment if some major part of the analyzer is changed or the 1P28 phototube becomes weak with age.
+Then the 1P28 plate adjustment control may require additional adjustment to keep the analyzer calibrated.

-- 5. With span gas flowing at a rate of 2.0 scfh, and the output stabilized, adjust the SPAN potentiometer to obtain a reading on the panel meter equal to the span gas in ppm nitrogen. - 6.
-Stop span gas and start flowing zero calibration gas to the analytical cell at a rate of 2.0 scfh.
-Wait approximately 30 minutes for the digital panel meter reading to stabilize.
-Adjust the ZERO potentiometer to obtain a reading on the panel meter of zero (0). - 7.
-Repeat steps 6 and 7 until stable zero and span readings are obtained without further adjustments. - 8.
-When calibration is complete, close the span and zero inlet lines, and record the settings of the ZERO, SPAN, and the plate adjustment potentiometers on your equipment calibration log.
+5. When calibration is complete, close the span and zero inlet lines, and record the settings of the ZERO, SPAN, and the plate adjustment potentiometers on your equipment calibration log.
 A sample equipment calibration log is given in Appendix A in the back of this manual for your convenience.
 Subsequent calibrations modify these settings, and you may find that a record of the changes is useful when troubleshooting analyzer problems.